The Best Way to Clean Your Oven

 Cleaning Self-Cleaning Ovens

-If you choose to use the self-clean feature, follow the manufacturer's instructions.
+If you choose to use the self-clean feature, follow the manufacturer's instructions for how to clean a self-cleaning oven.
 Remove all pans, grates, and drawers, and as much of the solid spills and grease as you can, before cleaning.
 Banish pets and people with respiratory issues from the home, and ventilate well.